 We have made the solution to bettering our memory pretty clear throughout our discussion.
 In the first place, we must challenge ourselves and learn new things in order to keep our minds sharp.

-Secondly, we must take the proper precautions and steps to keeping our hearing as healthy as possible.
+Secondly, we must take the proper precautions and steps to keep our hearing as healthy as possible.
 This can happen with the simple help that hearing aids provide.
 This enhanced sound stimulation helps us in our daily lives, especially in daily conversations.
 And, the enhanced sound stimulation to the parts of the brain responsible for sound processing ensures that these areas stay strong.